codersimonchan/ReviewCenter/JSNote/React/React_Guide.md

 }
 ```

-> There should be have something followed after return keyword, can't restart a new line and without any code after return, or it will be unreachable because JavaScript would automatically add semicolon after return keyword, which result in unreachable or unreadable code.
+> There should be something followed after return keyword, can't restart a new line and without any code after return, or it will be unreachable because JavaScript would automatically add semicolon after return keyword, which result in unreachable or unreadable code.

 ## Dynamical value